craiglockwood/knifetalk/_posts/2019-09-17-edc-can-you-get-by-with-a-cheap-hammer.markdown

 layout: post
 title:  "EDC - Can You Get By With A Cheap Hammer?"
 date:   2019-09-17 00:00:01
-description: @calebgant asks - Hey man can I ask a question?
-I know you guys say that hammers from people like sunsetnj are awesome but as a young broke maker is it ok to go for a cheaper option?
+description: Caleb Gant asks - I know you guys say that hammers from people like sunsetnj are awesome but as a young broke maker is it ok to go for a cheaper option.
 sponsors: <a href="http://www.evenheat-kiln.com">Evenheat</a>, <a href="http://www.combatabrasives.com">Combat Abrasives</a>, <a href="https://www.indasa-abrasives.com">IndasaUSA</a>, and <a href="http://www.texasfarriersupply.com">Texas Farrier Supply</a>.
 ---